BlueM/TEIShredder/README.markdown

 * The main title of a volume is enclosed by a &lt;titlePart&gt; element that has either no @type attribute or the @type attribute’s value is “main”.
 Additionally, @noindex must not be set to 1.
 * There must not be more than one &lt;titlePart&gt; element in each volume that fulfills to the abovementioned conditions.
 * Text structure is encoded by nested &lt;div&gt; elements with &lt;head&gt; containing the section title.
+* Currently, columns are expected to be indicated by &lt;milestone/&gt; elements, where the @unit attribute contains the column specification (something like “left”, “2” or similar value).
+This will change!